Patricia Millett

-Patricia Ann Millett (/mɪˈlɛt/; born September 1963) is a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+Patricia Ann Millett (/mɪˈlɛt/; born September 1963) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
 She formerly headed the Supreme Court practice at the law firm Akin Gump Strauss Hauer & Feld.
-Millett also was a longtime former assistant to the United States Solicitor General and served as an occasional blogger for SCOTUSblog.
+Millett also was a longtime former assistant to the United States Solicitor General and occasional writer for SCOTUSblog.
 At the time of her confirmation to the D.C.
-Circuit, she had argued 32 cases before the United States Supreme Court.
-In February 2016 The New York Times identified her as a potential nominee to replace Justice Antonin Scalia.
+Circuit, she had argued 32 cases before the United States Supreme Court—once the record for a female lawyer.
+In February 2016, The New York Times identified her as a potential nominee to replace Justice Antonin Scalia.

 Millett's 2013 nomination to the D.C.
-Circuit, along with the nominations of Robert L. Wilkins and Nina Pillard, ultimately became central to the debate over the use of the filibuster in the United States Senate, leading to the use of the nuclear option to bring it to the floor for a vote.
+Circuit, along with the nominations of Robert L. Wilkins and Nina Pillard, ultimately became central to the debate over the use of the filibuster in the United States Senate, leading to the use of the so-called "nuclear option" to bring it to the Senate floor for a vote.

 Early life and education

-Millett was born in 1963 in Dexter, Maine, to a family with Mainer roots stretching to the Revolutionary War.
-She earned a Bachelor of Arts degree in political science, summa cum laude, from the University of Illinois at Urbana-Champaign in 1985.
-She then earned a Juris Doctor, magna cum laude, from Harvard University in 1988.
+Millett was born in 1963 in Dexter, Maine, and grew up in Marine, Illinois.
+Her father was historian and author Richard L. Millett.
+She graduated from the University of Illinois Urbana-Champaign in 1985 with a Bachelor of Arts, summa cum laude, in political science, and then from Harvard Law School in 1988 with a Juris Doctor, magna cum laude.

-Professional career
+Career

-Millett began her legal career by working from 1988 until 1990 in the litigation department of the Washington, D.C. law firm Miller & Chevalier.
-She then worked from 1990 until 1992 as a law clerk for Judge Thomas Tang on the United States Court of Appeals for the Ninth Circuit.
-From 1992 until 1996, Millett worked for four years for the United States Department of Justice Civil Division's appellate staff, briefing and arguing more than 20 cases before federal appeals courts and occasionally state appeals courts.
+From 1988 to 1990, Millett was in private practice in the litigation department of the Washington, D.C. law firm Miller & Chevalier.
+She then was a law clerk for Judge Thomas Tang of the U.S. Court of Appeals for the Ninth Circuit from 1990 to 1992.
+From 1992 to 1996, Millett worked for the United States Department of Justice Civil Division's appellate staff, briefing and arguing more than 20 cases before federal appeals courts and occasionally state appeals courts.

 In August 1996, Millett became an assistant to the United States Solicitor General, a position she held until September 2007.
-During that time, Millett argued 25 cases before the United States Supreme Court and briefed more than 50 cases.
+During that time, Millett argued 25 cases before the United States Supreme Court and briefed more than 50 others.
+She authored the Solicitor General's brief in pathbreaking cases including Tennessee v.
+Lane (successfully defending the constitutionality of Title II of the Americans with Disabilities Act) and Nevada Department of Human Resources v.
+Hibbs (successfully defending the constitutionality of the Family and Medical Leave Act).

 In 2007, Millett joined the Washington, D.C. law firm of Akin Gump Strauss Hauer & Feld, co-chairing the firm's Supreme Court practice along with Tom Goldstein.
+At Akin Gump, her victories included Samantar v.
+Yousuf, in which she represented victims of torture who argued that the Foreign Sovereign Immunities Act did not grant immunity to former foreign government officials.

 In October 2007, Millett began blogging at SCOTUSblog.